Last updated 2026-02-27

 Industry average net margin: ~10% | Average annual growth: ~2%

-Where your bar / nightclub falls within the 1.5x to 3.5x SDE range depends on five food & beverage-specific factors that buyers evaluate during due diligence.
+Where your bar falls within the 1.5x to 3.5x SDE range depends on a handful of bar-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1